-Abstract reasoning will indicate the ability to think clearly, identify logical patterns, learn new skills and solve complex problems.
+Abstract Reasoning will indicate the ability to think, identify logical patterns, learn new skills, and solve complex problems.
 It is an indicator of fluid intelligence and shows an ability to strategize.

-This test may contain MCQs (Multiple Choice Questions), MAQs (Multiple Answer Questions), Fill in the Blanks, Whiteboard Questions, Audio/Video Questions, LogicBox (AI-based essay evaluation), Job-based Simulations, True or False Questions, etc.
+This treasury analyst test may contain MCQs (Multiple Choice Questions), MAQs (Multiple Answer Questions), Fill in the Blanks, Whiteboard Questions, Audio/Video Questions, AI-LogicBox, Job-based Simulations, True or False Questions, etc.